How To Put Backing On A Fly Reel, Line And Leader?

 Step 2: Find out the loop end and rolled it out the leader from your finger to remove the coil.
 I need to push out it only 3 to 4 time.

 Step 3: It’s now also in twisted up.
 So, I need to make it a straight line to spool in the reel.
 I hold the edge of the leader tightly using my thumbnail and indexing finger and pulling it through.
-I feel a little bit heat up on my hand when I do it.
+I feel a little bit of heat up on my hand when I do it.
 And this heat will make it straight when the leader goes out off through on my hand.

 Step 5: Tying leader to line, we’ll take the loop of the leader in one hand, and the fly line loop in another hand.
 Now hold the fly line, and put the loop of the leader inside the fly line loop.
 Then take the other end of the leader and push it to goes off inside the loop in the fly line.
 And pull it out together until it will take the perfect figure of EIGHT.
 Now pull it strongly to tight the leader and fly line.

 Now we have our fly line completely ready!